 Alcohol addiction is a very distinctive problem which can easily be understood.
 It sometimes starts by social and occasional drinking as in parties, dinners and other such activities.
 It can also start with someone's idea that consuming alcohol will help them overcome their problems.
 In some cases, alcoholism is a person’s way to escape a physical or mental condition.
 However, none of their problems will be resolved with alcohol consumption but will instead create additional problems with its devastating effects.

 According to a study, 4.1 percent of the population in Canada is suffering from alcohol addiction.
 This statistic includes adolescents starting at the age of fifteen.
 While this study was done in 1994, alcoholism has been quite stable over the last years.
 Alcohol addiction is often present in the age bracket of 20 to 24 years old.
 Over 20 percent of the people surveyed said that their addiction affected, their work, their finances, their personal life, in a very bad way.

-The provinces of Canada with the worst rate of alcoholism are Quebec, Alberta and Saskatchewan.
-Those provinces have seen a lot people with alcohol addiction not get the help they needed.
+The provinces of Canada with the worst rate of alcoholism are Quebec, Alberta, and Saskatchewan.
+Those provinces have seen a lot of people with alcohol addiction not get the help they needed.
 They often weren’t fully aware of the problem they had neither known which detox nor Drug Rehab Centers to choose to help them out.